yhy6f/nicar20_scraping_r/README.md

 As homework, I ask you to try scraping several hundred comment letters for a proposed federal rule.

 This session will be the best for someone with some knowledge of R, including data types, subsetting a dataframe, piping (%>%) and how to create a basic function.
+Knowledge with HTML/CSS is helpful but not necessary.